sanmorpa/minitalk/README.md

          <li>Make clean.
 Deletes all .o files but the executables remain</li>
          <li>make fclean: deletes all .o files and the executables</li>
     </ul>
+  You must have two different terminals on the path of this project, as one is for the ./client program and the other for the ./server program.
 You must first execute <b>server</b>, it will print the numeric PID.
-This program never ends, it must be killed manually.
+This program must be running to be able to recieve the string.
+It never ends unless an error occurs, it must be killed manually to close it.
 In another terminal you must execute <b>client</b> passing as parameters the PID and a string.
-Then the string passed to client will appear on server.</br>
+Then the string passed to the client will appear on server.</br>
  Launch the program as follows:<br/>
   <ol>
     <li><b> ./server</li>
     <li><b> ./client PID* "string"</li>
   </ol>
   </p>
-  *PID is the printed number that appears in console after executing ./server
+  * PID is the printed number that appears in console after executing ./server<br/>
 </div>